 Audio Recording Levels - No Sound Or Distortion

 Your Audio recording levels determine how quiet or loud your video recording is.
 Adjusting your Audio Recording Levels will change how your videos audio sounds.

 Increasing or Decreasing Volume - Avoid distortion

-Press or turn wheel to adjust recording volume
+Press or turn the wheel to adjust recording volume

-Check green bar levels > ideal volume up to -3 marker, never in the red
+Check green bar levels , the ideal volume should have them going up to the -3 marker, never in the red

-If your green bars enter the red zone, your audio will be distorted and not usable > turn levels down
+If your green bars enter the red zone, your audio will be distorted and not usable, in which case you should turn the levels down

 Decibel Level - Transmitter

 The decibel level should be 0 by default.

 Open the back of the TX by pressing the bottom button and sliding